apes-soft/tinker/README.md

       make
       make install

+You can also use `--enable-openmp` instead of `--enable-thread` for an OpenMP version of the libaries.

 Modify the included `Makefile` to your desired paths and compilers, just like with base Tinker.
 The `make` command will then create a single executable called `dynamic.x`.